Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 }
 ```

-After the wordlist is parsed, the random game is parsed further.
-Again using go I recovered the offsets for each field of the `Game` struct.
+After the wordlist is parsed, the random game is further processed.
+I used Go to determine the offsets for each field of the `Game` struct:
 ```yaml
 GAME
 Offset of target:       - data:     0x8